Last modified December 12, 2012

 Care must be exercised in obtaining clean planting stock as a number of diseases are easily transmitted in this manner.
 The most common are Curly Dwarf and some crown and bud decay organisms.

 Fertilizer applications should be made according to current soil test information.
-For additional information see Artichoke Production in California (UC VRIC).
 The following are general recommendations:

 20-30 tons/acre of manure, if available, worked in before planting.